 - If your child’s school has other resource people available, such as a Social Worker, ask to have them at the meeting as well.

 - Be prepared to tell an abbreviated version about the family loss and how your child has been reacting or coping at the end of the last school year, and at home.
 Here’s a chart that may help kids, parents, and teachers identity common grief reactions for kids and teens.

 - Offer a list of grief resources to the school staff with whom you’re meeting.
 Ask that the information be intentionally shared with each of the student’s teachers.
 If teachers don’t know what a grieving student needs, how can they be helpful?
-The resources might include:
+Look here for resources: